What is the Difference Between a Fractional CFO and an Ecommerce Fractional Bookkeeper?

 {{promo-strip}}

-You could also use an accountant to help you with your bookkeeping.
+You could also use an accountant/CPA to help you with your bookkeeping (preferably, an expert ecommerce accountant).
 As their role is to ensure that your financial transactions are recorded accurately and in compliance with the relevant accounting standards and regulations, they can also help you with preparing your tax returns, budgeting, inventory management and payment processing.

 When you have cash to invest in growth and need help making strategic decisions about where to put the cash, it's time to consult with a fractional CFO (usually when you reach about $3 million- $40 million in gross revenue).
 A fractional CFO can help your brand grow your revenue and prep for your future - whether that means scaling the business, prepping for an exit, or just improving your finances.